metolius25/epicmacchanger.py/README.md

 - epicmacchanger.py -i [eth0, wlan0 etc] -m [xx:xx:xx:xx:xx, Hexadecimal]

-(Might kill off your connection.
-In that case a restart is needed and will revert back to your original MAC address in that case.)
+(Not recommended to use on virtual machines.
+Will probably not work and kill your connection.
+Restart your computer if that happens.)